mathigon/textbooks/content/fractals/content.md

 ### Menger Sponge

-Fractals don't have to be “flat”, like many of the examples above.
+Fractals don’t have to be “flat”, like many of the examples above.
 One of the most famous fractals that look 3-dimensional is the __Menger sponge__, named after the mathematician [Karl Menger](bio:menger) who first described it in 1926.